opf/openproject/docs/bim-guide/README.md

 ### Is OpenProject BIM compatible to other BIM software?

 Yes of course.
 We are of the opinion that the full potential of the BIM method only works through collaboration and the exchange of information (openBIM).
 For this reason we support the open BCF XML Standard.
-You are able to import and export all created BCF and stay interoparable with any other BCF software.
+You are able to import and export all created BCF and stay interoperable with any other BCF software.

 ### Why do I need a Revit add-in?

 You don't need it, but it makes your BIM Issue Management much easier.
 The *OpenProject Revit Add-In* allows you to use the open source project management software *OpenProject BIM* directly within your Autodesk Revit environment.
 It lets you create, inspect and manage issues right in the moment when you can also solve them - when you have your Revit application fired up and the relevant BIM models open.
 Issues get stored as BIM Issues centrally and are available to every team member in real time - thanks to our browser based IFC viewer even to those team members without expensive Revit licenses.
 No BCF XML import/export is needed.
-However, you still can import and export BCF XML as you like and stay interoparable with any other BCF software.
+However, you still can import and export BCF XML as you like and stay interoperable with any other BCF software.